-B. As used in this code and these regulations "South Carolina Business Opportunities" means the periodical published by the Materials Management Office pursuant to Regulation 19-445.2040 of the South Carolina Code of Laws.

-[Alternative Language: (1) If the District elects to rely on advertisement in a newspaper of general circulation, the language above must be designated as paragraph A and the following language must be included as paragraph B: "When the Code or these regulations require notice in a newspaper of general circulation in the District, the advertisement or notice shall be published in the single newspaper identified in the District's internal procurement procedures (Section 540)."
-Absent this requirement, those interested in doing business with the District would not have a single source to which they could turn.]
+- A. As used in this code and these regulations "South Carolina Business Opportunities" means the periodical published by the Materials Management Office pursuant to Regulation 19-445.2040 of the South Carolina Code of Laws. - B. When the Code or these regulations require notice in a newspaper of general circulation in the District, the advertisement or notice shall be published in the single newspaper identified in the District's internal procurement procedures.